-Despite the fact that I have a degree in Early Childhood Education and more than ten years experience working in child care and preschool services, when it comes to this parenting gig I am still struggling with some things, just like everyone else.
-At the moment, one of my biggest battles is with shouting.
+Despite the fact that I have a degree in Early Childhood Education and years of experience working with children, when it comes to this parenting gig I still struggle with things, just like everyone else.

-I shout.
-I shout way too often.
+I yell.
+I yell way too often.
 I loose it and I rant and rave and yell.

-It doesn’t have to be something major to set me off and in the beginning it feels quite good to yell.
-It feels good to let it out.
+In the beginning it feels quite good to yell, it feels good to let it out.
 It feels like this is the only way I can get my message across, the only way I can regain some control.
-When I begin shouting I feel powerful and totally justified.
+When I begin yelling I feel powerful and totally justified.

-When I blogged about not wanting to regret shouting I was surprised at how many people tweeted, commented or emailed to say they felt the same way.
-It made me feel a little better to know that I was not the only one with a yelling problem but it also made me think.
-I don’t have all the answers (not by a long shot) and I know this will challenge me (a lot!) but I’m going to work on ways to shout less… who’s with me?
+When I blogged about not wanting to regret shouting I was surprised at how many people told me they felt the same way.
+It made me feel a little better to know that I was not alone, but it also made me think.
+I don’t have all the answers (not by a long shot) and I know this will challenge me (a lot!) but I’m going to work on ways to yell less… who’s with me?

 Before I Start Yelling…